SocksTheWolf/WorkerLogsToDiscord/README.md

 # WorkerLogsToDiscord

-Project for updating cloudflare worker logs automatically to discord webhook

-To use:
+This hackjob of a worker allows you to push execution logs of any worker to a Discord webhook.

+## Setup

+Clone this repository and upload it to Cloudflare Workers.
+Add a `WEB_HOOK` secret on your Cloudflare dashboard that contains the Discord webhook url.

+## To Log a Worker

-* Add the following to your worker:
+* Add this code somewhere in the target worker's code.

 ```js
 const Logger = {